mk30/regl-demo-reel/readme.md

-the below demo reel acted as the backing visual for [shani aviram's](http://shaniaviram.net/) set at the [2017 night of 1,000 kates](https://www.facebook.com/1000kates) which took place on aug.
-12, 2017 in philadelphia.
+the below demo reel provided the visuals for [shani aviram's](http://shaniaviram.net/) set at the [2017 night of 1,000 kates](https://www.facebook.com/1000kates) which took place on aug.
+12, 2017 in philadelphia. shani played music and also interacted with the demos live.

 ![shani](https://kitties.neocities.org/2017-08-12-01-sm.jpg)